Jhxnnat/ReD/README.md

 # ReD is a (work in progress) simple text editor made with raylib

-Red does not have any real meaning.
-Raylib eDitor and others are just coincidences.
+Red does not have any real meaning (Raylib eDitor and others are just coincidences).

 ![foto](./imagen2.png)